Mitsubishi Keyless Entry Remote Key Fob Battery Replacement

 - Once the fob is apart, the battery is exposed.
 Pry up on the end of the battery that is not held down by the two plastic tabs.
 Then, pull the battery out.

-- Replace the battery with the correct one.
+- Replace the battery with the correct and exact size.
 In this case, it is a cr2032 coin battery.
 Slide the battery into the two plastic tabs that hold the top of the battery down, and then push down to secure it.
 Be careful and do it in this order.
 Pushing the battery down on top of the plastic tabs can break them, and the battery will no longer be able to stay in place.

 Vehicle Applications